Nick Dimitrievski

 Research

-In addition to his own publications, he serves regularly as a peer reviewer for both national and international legal journals, including Skattenytt, Retfærd, and the Nordic Tax Journal.
-He is currently the Managing Director of Skattenytt, one of Sweden’s leading journals in the field of tax law, and serves as deputy scientific member of the Division for Other Research at the Swedish Ethical Review Authority (Etikprövningsmyndigheten).
+In addition to his own research, he serves regularly as a peer reviewer for both national and international legal journals, including Skattenytt, Retfærd, and the Nordic Tax Journal.
+He is the Chief executive Officer of Skattenytt, one of Sweden’s leading journals in the field of tax law, and serves as Deputy Scientific Member of the Division for Other Research at the Swedish Ethical Review Authority (Etikprövningsmyndigheten).

 Teaching